ampproject/amp.dev/content/docs/design/responsive_amp/style_pages.md

 (with the exception of [custom fonts](#the-custom-fonts-exception)).
 Also certain styles are disallowed due to performance implications.

-All styles must live in the head of the document
-(see [Add styles to a page](/docs/guides/responsive_amp.html#add-styles-to-a-page)).
+Styles may live in the head of the document or as inline `style` attributes (see [Add styles to a page](/docs/guides/responsive_amp.html#add-styles-to-a-page)).
 But you can use CSS preprocessors and templating to build static pages to better manage your content.